meithan/AoC20/README.md

 Then I noticed something in the graph I had drawn on paper with the smaller test input: when two consecutive adapters are separated by a value of 3, there can only be ONE path between them.
 These 'transitions' separate parts of the graph into independent sub-problems, and counting the number of paths in each sub-problem is enough to get the global number of paths.

-For instance, for the first test input, the list of adapters, including the outlet and device, is:
+For instance, for the first test input, the list of adapters including the outlet and device, is:

   ``[0, 1, 4, 5, 6, 7, 10, 11, 12, 15, 16, 19, 22]``